 Jie joined Leeds University Business School in September 2015.
 Prior to this, she was Prize Fellow in Operations Management at University of Bath.
-She received her PhD degree from Monash University, Australia.
+Jie received her PhD degree from Monash University, Australia.
 She holds two undergraduate degrees from Fudan University, China and Martin-Luther-University Halle-Wittenberg, Germany.
 Jie’s research has been presented in international conferences and published in top international journals.
 Jie previously served as Secretary of the Executive Board, the Association of Supply Chain and Operations Management, and also session chair in international conferences.
 She is also reviewer for top journals in the field of operations and supply chain management such as Journal of Operations Management (JOM), Production and Operations Management (POM), Supply Chain Management: an International Journal (SCMIJ), and Production Planning and Control (PPC).

 - Prime Minister’s Australia Asia Award, Australian government, 2011

 - Li & Fung Best Student / Young Faculty Paper Award, the 5thInternational Conference On Operations and Supply Chain Management, 2011